saltperfect/blog/saltperfectblog/content/posts/tcpechoserver.md

 ```
 `net.Listen` returns a listener which can accept multiple connections

 for each connection we can handleConnection in a separate goroutine.
-If you notice our handleConnection runs in a infinite loop and never exists.
+If you notice our handleConnection runs in a infinite loop and never exits.
 This is done to enable listening on the connection indefinitely.

 `conn.Read` is a blocking call and will wait until something is written on the connection.